tootsf/tootsf.github.io/community_bridge/modules/inventory/client.md

 # Inventory Client Functions
 {: .no_toc }

-Client-side functions for inventory UI management and local inventory operations.
+Client-side functions for inventory data retrieval and item information.

 ## Table of contents
 {: .no_toc .text-delta }